 Solar for Students Program is Expanding

 Dominion Energy has partnered with The National Energy Education Development Project (NEED) for over three decades to offer curriculum and training to teachers and students.
 In 2015, Dominion Energy and NEED partnered to bring the Dominion Energy Solar for Students program to Virginia schools and STEM-related educational organizations.
-The program includes the installation of a photovoltaic (PV) system, hands-on solar kits and teacher training.
 To date, the program has supported a total of eighteen installations throughout Virginia.
-And for 2019-2020, we are pleased to expand the program to schools and educational non profit organizations in targeted areas of North Carolina and South Carolina.
+And for 2019-2020, we are pleased to expand the program to schools and educational non-profit organizations with STEM programming in the regions of North Carolina, South Carolina and Virginia.

-Dominion Energy and NEED are currently accepting another round of applications to the Dominion Energy Solar for Students Program from K-12 public schools and STEM related or educational nonprofit organizations in eligible counties.
+Dominion Energy and NEED are currently accepting another round of applications to the Dominion Energy Solar for Students Program from K-12 public schools and STEM related or educational nonprofit organizations where Dominion Energy provides electric service.

 The program provides:

 - 1.2 kilowatt photovoltaic system that converts sunlight into electric power, often referred to as “solar on a stick”.